Leadership

 Linda brings more than 30 years of experience in education across a variety of settings.
 She holds degrees in Early Childhood Education, Curriculum and Instruction, and a Specialist degree in Curriculum, Instruction, and Assessment.
 Her extensive background equips her to support diverse learners with strong academic foundations and thoughtful instructional strategies.

-At Southern Raised Learning, Linda serves as the Upper Elementary Teacher, where she emphasizes building confidence, strengthening academic skills, and fostering positive relationships within the classroom.
+Linda serves as the Middle School Teacher, where she emphasizes building confidence, strengthening academic skills, and fostering positive relationships within the classroom.
 She is committed to meeting students where they are and helping them grow through encouragement, structure, and individualized support.

 Linda values lifelong learning and believes meaningful relationships are central to student success.